Understand a system reboot for Azure VM

 If the host server cannot reboot for any reason, the Azure platform initiates an auto-recovery action to take the faulty host server out of rotation for further investigation.

 All VMs on that host are automatically relocated to a different, healthy host server.
-This process is usually complete within 15 minutes.
+Although this process typically completes within 15 minutes, the time needed for recovery may vary depending on several factors, including the size of the host memory and the recovery methods employed.
 To learn more about the auto-recovery process, see Auto-recovery of VMs.

 On rare occasions, the Azure operations team might need to perform maintenance activities to ensure the overall health of the Azure platform.
 This behavior might affect VM availability, and it usually results in the same auto-recovery action as described earlier.